 EdSource believes that access to a quality education is an important right of all children.
-We further believe that an informed, involved public is necessary to strengthen California’s schools for the benefit of the state’s children as well as civic life in California and its economy.
+We further believe that an informed, involved public is necessary to strengthen California’s schools for the benefit of the state’s children, its civic life and its economy.

 EdSource works to engage Californians on key education challenges with the goal of enhancing learning success.
-It does so in three ways: providing timely, useful and accurate information to key education stakeholders and the larger public; advancing awareness of major education initiatives being implemented in California and nationally; and highlighting effective models and strategies intended to improve student outcomes, as well as identifying areas that are in need of repair or reform.
+It does so by providing timely, useful and accurate information to key education stakeholders and the larger public; advancing awareness of major education initiatives being implemented in California and nationally; and highlighting effective models and strategies intended to improve student outcomes, as well as identifying areas that are in need of repair or reform.

 Over a period of more than three decades, EdSource has established its reputation as a highly respected source of education information, research and analysis.
 It has now emerged as the pre-eminent multi-media education platform for the state, which with over 6 million students is the largest and most diverse public education system in the nation.

 The expertise of EdSource’s staff of reporters, writers, and communication and outreach specialists is strengthened by a statewide Board of Directors made up of distinguished leaders from diverse education constituencies.

-- A wide range of publications, including comprehensive reports on California’s most important public education policy issues and a variety of shorter briefs and guides related to K-14 education.
+- Comprehensive reports on California’s most important public education policy issues and a variety of shorter briefs and guides related to K-12 education.

-- An annual convening on California education policy open to the public and held each spring in Northern or Southern California.
+- An annual symposium on California education policy open to the public and held each spring in Northern or Southern California.

-- The Education Data Partnership web site, which offers data on schools, districts and state level issues in a user-friendly form.
+- The Education Data Partnership, which offers data on schools, districts and state level issues in a user-friendly form.

-- Periodic presentations at statewide or national meetings, including serving as an impartial convener of advisory groups such as The Educators Network for Effective School Discipline.
+- Presentations at statewide or national meetings, including serving as an impartial convener of advisory groups such as The Educators Network for Effective School Discipline.